-If you cannot get or do not want an original mRNA vaccine for a booster dose, you can get the protein-based vaccine if you are age 18 years or older.
+If you cannot get or do not want an mRNA vaccine, you can get the protein-based vaccine if you are age 18 years or older.

-The mRNA vaccine is not licensed (approved for use) for more than 2 doses in all cases.
+The mRNA vaccines are licensed for first booster doses for people age 18 years or older who completed their primary series at least 6 months ago.
+In other cases, the vaccine is not licensed for more than 2 doses.
 But vaccine experts support this in certain situations.
 This is called "off-label use."

-Getting more than 2 doses of an mRNA COVID-19 vaccine is off-label use if:
+Getting more than 2 doses of a COVID-19 vaccine is off-label use if: